-We understand that many clients have challenges such as mental illness or addictions that must be addressed before they are able to maintain employment.
-Therefore, the agency offers a continuum of individualized services to increase the clients’ probability of long-term success.
+We understand that many guests have challenges such as mental illness or addictions that must be addressed before they are able to maintain employment.
+Therefore, the agency offers a continuum of individualized services to increase the guests’ probability of long-term success.
 Beyond basic food and shelter, services include:

 Employment Services: Vocational assessment, job readiness and job placement services are provided for each client once their major barriers to employment have begun to be addressed.